antonioastorino/MTT/README.md

 > Disclaimer: the following code may cause loss of data.
 Please, backup your data before using it - although it should not be able to do more damage than running the `rm` command.

-I was quite tired of losing files by removing them withouth thinking enough about the consequences of doing it.
+I was quite tired of losing files by removing them without thinking enough about the consequences of doing it.

 This is how I solved my issue, until the next reboot.